ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

             &nbsp;&nbsp;&nbsp;&nbsp;input:
             &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- /g/data/access/payu/access-esm/input/pre-industrial/coupler
         </code></pre>
         Each submodel contains additional configuration options that are read in when the submodel is running.
-These configuration options are specified in the submodel's <code>name</code> subdirectory of the  <code>control</code> directory.
+These options are specified in the corresponding submodel's <i>name</i> directory, which resides in the parent <i>control</i> directory.
         <br>
-        E.g., the configuration options for the <code>atmosphere</code> submodel (i.e. the UM) are in the directory <code>~/access-esm/esm-pre-industrial/atmosphere</code>.
+        E.g., configuration options for the <code>atmosphere</code> submodel (i.e. the UM) are in the directory <code>~/access-esm/esm-pre-industrial/atmosphere</code>.
         <br>
     </li>